 However, sometimes babies don’t sleep when we want them to (especially as newborns without circadian rhythms!), so focus on setting a consistent nap routine, rather than a schedule.

-The routine will become a signal that it’s time to sleep, and ensure she's ready to receive all the love and affection her family will give her without letting her get overtired.
+The routine will become a signal that it’s time to sleep, and ensure they're ready to receive all the love and affection their family will give them without letting them become an overtired baby.

 3. Create a bedtime routine with positive sleep associations

 Just like your nap routine, a consistent bedtime routine will signal to baby that it’s time to get some rest.

 - Play soothing music during bath time to help baby relax